Citation, DOI, disclosures and article data

 Endometrial carcinoma usually appears as thickening of the endometrium though may appear as a polypoid mass.

-- diagnosing abnormally thickened endometrium depends on knowing what the patient's point in the menstrual cycle
+diagnosing abnormally thickened endometrium depends on knowing the patient's point in the menstrual cycle

 Sonographic features are non-specific and endometrial thickening can also be due to benign proliferation, endometrial hyperplasia, or polyps.
 Ultrasound features that are suggestive of endometrial carcinoma rather than hyperplasia include 17: